LennartAJansson/WeatherForecastsApi/Readme.md

 ```

 ## Step 6 Adding a connection string
-In appsettings.json add following configuration:
+In 'appsettings.json' add following configuration:
 ```
 "ConnectionStrings": {
   "WeatherForecastsDb": "Data Source=(localdb)\\MSSQLLocalDB;Initial Catalog=WeatherForecastsDb;Integrated Security=True;"
 }
 ```
 ## Step 7 Updating the model
-Move WeatherForecast.cs from the project root into the folder named Model, make a small change to it so it looks like this:
+Move 'WeatherForecast.cs' from the project root into the folder named 'Model', make a small change to it so it looks like this:
 ```
 public class WeatherForecast
 {